Surgeon General’s Warning

 - SYJMF, pp. 36-37.
 A more scholarly, if more pedestrian, mention of the phenomenon is provided in FCS, pp. 559-560.
 Back

 - FCS, p.
 690. The authors do not necessarily subscribe to this view, but acknowledge influence among many in the field.
 Back

 - Ibid., p.
 691. Back

-- “A picture of evil”, hereafter APE, by CJS Hayward, at CJSH.name/evil/ provides an example of communication which is striking in this manner.
+- “A Picture of Evil”, hereafter APE, by C.J.S.
+Hayward, at CJSH.name/evil/ provides an example of communication which is striking in this manner.
 Back

 - Gamma, Erich; Helm, Richard; Johnson, Ralph; Vlissides, John, Design Patterns: Elements of Reusable Object-Oriented Software, hereafter DP, Reading: Addison-Wesley, p.
 3. The book describes recurring good practices that are known to many expert practitioners, but often only on a tacit level—and tries to explain how this tacit knowledge can be made explicit.
 The book is commonly called ‘GoF’ (“Gang of Four”) by software developers.
 Thanks to Ron Miles for locating the page number.
 Back